 4. Add hot water to make a hot drink, which can warm you up in cold weather.

 Every June, during the plum rain season, the green plums gradually ripen, marking the time for each household to make umeshu.
-Making homemade umeshu is not difficult; first, wash the plums, let them air dry, then place the plums in a jar, add rock sugar, and pour in alcohol at around 35–40 degrees.
+Making homemade umeshu is not difficult; first, wash the plums, let them air dry, then place the plums in a jar, add rock sugar, and pour in alcohol at around 35-40 degrees.
 Seal the jar and store it in a cool place; after three months, the umeshu will be ready.
-At this point, the plums can be removed; they should not be discarded, as they can be made into plum jam.
+The plums can be removed and should not be discarded, as they can be made into plum jam.

 The finished umeshu has a color similar to amber, pleasing to the eye, with a smooth and mellow taste and a long-lasting aftertaste.
-It can be enjoyed as a beverage and pairs well with various dishes.
-In a family setting, it serves as a mixer; on rainy days, the family can sip umeshu while waiting for other delicious dishes to arrive, chatting casually, listening to the sound of rain, truly feeling the tranquility and happiness of life.
+It can be enjoyed as a beverage or paired with various dishes.
+At home, it also serves as a mixer; on rainy days, the family can sip umeshu while waiting for other delicious dishes to arrive, chatting casually, listening to the sound of rain, truly feeling the tranquility and happiness of life.

-In Japanese households, homemade umeshu by grandmothers has a unique flavor, offering a taste that reveals rich sweetness in its slight sourness, making it calming and soothing, more enjoyable than the umeshu available in stores.
-This is similar to how a mother's home-cooked meals are always delicious; the techniques may not be extraordinary, but they are made with genuine care, infused with deep familial affection, a unique feeling and taste that no restaurant can replace.
+In Japanese households, homemade umeshu by grandmothers has a unique flavor, offering a taste that reveals rich sweetness in its slight sourness, making one feel calm and serene, more enjoyable than the umeshu available in stores.
+This is similar to how a mother's home-cooked meals are always delicious; the techniques may not be extraordinary, but they are made with genuine effort, infused with deep familial affection, a unique feeling and taste that no restaurant can replace.

-CHOYA is Japan's largest umeshu brand, made from fresh green plums, retaining the nutrients and original flavor of the green plums through a sterile brewing process, resulting in a rich taste.
+CHOYA is Japan's largest umeshu brand, made from fresh green plums, retaining the nutrients and original flavor of the green plums during the sterile brewing process, resulting in a rich taste.
 Its pink boxed and bottled brown sugar umeshu is considered relatively inexpensive and delicious.
-GABA RICH umeshu, made from temperate citrus rich in GABA from Hiroshima Prefecture, is brewed with the fleshy and aromatic Nanko plums from Japan.
+GABA RICH umeshu, made from temperate citrus rich in GABA from Hiroshima Prefecture, is brewed with the fleshy and fragrant Nanko plums from Japan.

-Due to advancements in brewing technology, the flavors of umeshu have become increasingly diverse, with different base liquors resulting in different tastes.
+Due to advancements in brewing technology, the flavors of umeshu have become increasingly diverse, varying according to the base liquor used.
 Even a sip of umeshu can reveal various flavors.
 For example, umeshu made with sweet potato, rice, or barley shochu can taste like shochu; umeshu made with wine or sake has no sweetness, while umeshu made with brandy tends to be a bit sweet.
-Indeed, just like our lives, we may be the same age but have different destinies, with each stage of growth, maturity, and aging offering different flavors, a mix of experiences.
-Drinking umeshu allows us to savor the myriad flavors of life in the details, bringing both joy and deep reflection.
+Indeed, the flavors differ due to the different ingredients.
+Our lives are similar; the same age, different destinies, with different experiences in growth, maturity, and aging, a mix of flavors, drinking umeshu allows one to feel the myriad experiences of life in the details, bringing both joy and deep reflection.

 Users who liked